 - use of aerosol boxes risks breaches of protective personal equipment placing clinicians at risk of infection.

 - One breach of personal protective equipment occurred using the early‐generation box and seven breaches occurred using the latest‐generation box.

 - See here for photos of examples of the PPE breaches (there were no PPE breaches when an aerosol box was not used).

 - anaesthetists using aerosol boxes said they experienced discomfort, increased cognitive load, and restricted movement among other concerns.

 The onus is on those who seek to introduce innovations to test whether they are safe and effective.
 Of note, there is a lack of evidence that aerosol boxes even do what they are meant to do – reduce the risk of infection transmission.
 In our efforts to improve patient care we must guard against MacGyverism and Gizmo Idolatry.

 Meanwhile, we are reminded that social media is a double-edged sword.
 We argue that social media can have an important role in the rapid dissemination of useful information in the context of a pandemic in Anaesthesia here.
-The rapid dissemination of the findings of our study led by Jonathan Begley (@SpontVentGA) is a case in point.
+The rapid dissemination of the findings of our study led by Dr Jonathan Begley (@SpontVentGA) is a case in point.
 Sometimes, ‘going viral’ might even save lives.

 novel coronavirus of COVID-19